zhangyongguang/sync/README.md

 - MySQL/MariaDB: Uses binlog replication to apply incremental changes to the target.
 - PostgreSQL: Uses WAL (Write-Ahead Log) with the wal2json plugin to apply incremental changes to the target.

-On restart, the tool resumes from the stored state (resume token for MongoDB, binlog position for MySQL/MariaDB, replication slot for PostgreSQL).
+On the restart, the tool resumes from the stored state (resume token for MongoDB, binlog position for MySQL/MariaDB, replication slot for PostgreSQL).

 ## Availability